Progress on restoration of services

 We can offer an extension to upload deadlines where more time is needed because of delays to upload because of MFA access (or the temporary Cloudflare issue which took the Portal offline on Tuesday 18 Nov).

-However, where the issue is MFA-related, and no immediate fix is in place this must be raised to us alongside any extension, as an extension alone won’t solve the underlying issue.
+However, where the issue is MFA-related, and no immediate fix is in place, this must be raised with us alongside any extension request, as an extension alone won’t solve the underlying issue.